Patterson-Sullivan theory for Anosov subgroups: Gromov distance at infinity

 \item Pairs of distinct non-antipodal points have zero distance.

-\item The triangle inequality may fail. \end{enumerate} However, as we shall see below, $\dg{x,\e}$ defines a metric when restricted to ``nice'' antipodal subsets $\L\subset\Ft$ for sufficiently small $\e>0$.
+\item The triangle inequality may fail. \end{enumerate} However, as we shall see below, for all sufficiently small $\e>0$, $\dg{\e}_x$ is bilipschitz equivalent to an actual distance function when restricted to ``nice'' antipodal subsets $\L\subset\Ft$.

-\begin{thm} Let $Z\subset X$ be the image of a $\tmod$-Morse map $f:(Z',d')\ra (X,d)$, and $\L\subset\Ft$ be the flag limit set of $Z$.
-There exists $\e_0>0$ such that, for all $0<\e\le \e_0$ and all $x\in Z$, the premetric $\dg{x,\e}$ restricts to a metric on $\L$.
-Moreover, the topology induced by $\dg{x,\e}$ on $\L$ coincides with the subspace topology of $\L\subset \Ft$. \end{thm} \begin{proof} For the first part of the theorem we only need to check that $\dg{x,\e}$ satisfies the triangle inequality for sufficiently small $\e>0$.
-The idea of the proof is due to Gromov \cite{MR919829}: We show that the Gromov product defined in (\ref{eqn:GP}) restricted to $\L$ satisfies an ultrametric inequality (see (\ref{eqn:GPultrametric})).
+\begin{thm} {Let $Z\subset X$ be the image of a $\tmod$-Morse map $f:(Z',d')\ra (X,d)$, and let $\L\subset\Ft$ be the flag limit set of $Z$.
+There exists $\e_0>0$ such that, for all $0<\e\le \e_0$ and all $x\in Z$, the premetric $\dg{\e}_x$ is 2-bilipschitz equivalent to a metric on $\L$.
+Moreover, the topology induced by $\dg{\e}_x$ on $\L$ coincides with the subspace topology of $\L\subset \Ft$.} \end{thm} \begin{proof} The idea of the proof of the first part is due to Gromov \cite{MR919829}: We show that the Gromov product defined in (\ref{eqn:GP}) restricted to $\L$ satisfies an ultrametric inequality (see (\ref{eqn:GPultrametric})).

 Let $Y\subset X$ be a Riemannian $\lambda$-neighborhood of $Z$.
 We assume that $\lambda$ here is so large such that $x\in Y$ and the image of any complete geodesic $l$ in $Z'$ lies within distance $\lambda$ from the parallel set spanned by the images of the ideal endpoints of $l$ under $\bar f: \partial_{\infty} Z'\to \Ft$.
 Note that $\lambda$ satisfying the last condition exists as a consequence of the Morse property.